homepage >> The Simplest jQuery Slider Ever

 Using jQuery and AJAX to dynamically update a page

-As far as I know, the script within this page is functional and harmless.
-However I make no guarantees.
-I also take no responsibility for any damage you may do when using the script (the chances of any problems occuring are slim but who knows).
-Please use this script responsibly and judgementally.
+As far as I know, the script on this page is functional and harmless.
+However, I make no guarantees.
+I also take no responsibility for any damage that may occur when using the script (the chances of any issues arising are slim, but you never know).
+Please use this script responsibly and with good judgment.